Why Consulting? Best Answers for Your Interview

 Consulting is the best fit for where I want to go professionally."

-Why this works: It connects each reason to specific professional experiences, demonstrates deep knowledge of how consulting works (project-based feedback cycles), and shows a clear career direction.
+Why this works: it connects each reason to specific professional experiences, demonstrates real knowledge of how consulting works (project-based feedback cycles), and shows a clear career direction.

 Example Answer for Career Changers